chatwoot/docs/docs/user-guide/add-label-settings.md

 | Colour                 | Select a colour for the label for easy  identification                   | After Selection click on the small square again                                          |
 | Show Label on  Sidebar | Select this option if you want the label to  be displayed on the sidebar | This will help in easy identification of the conversations                               |

 Click on Create.
-"Label added successfully" message will be displayed.
+The `Label added successfully` message will be displayed.
 New Label has been created.
 You can create as many Labels as you need.
 Labels can be used across teams.

 <div align="center">